dyluc/dyluc.github.io/_posts/2020-12-07-rover-images.md

 The `downloadFile()` method will download the photo from the given URI into the file we created.
 It will create the necessary directories if they don't already exist.

 Well, that's more or less it.
-The HTTPClient that first arrived as part of Java 9 makes handling HTTP requests like this a whole lot easier than using HttpURLConnection.
+The HTTPClient that first arrived as part of Java 9 makes handling HTTP requests like this a lot easier than using HttpURLConnection.

 ### Find this project on Github

-You can check out the source code for this post at my Github, just click the link at the top of the page.
+You can check out the source code for this post at my GitHub, just click the link at the top of the page.
 Using the application plugin, build the Gradle project and navigate to the distributions folder, you'll find the application packaged as a TAR and ZIP in there.

 ### Run it!
 You can run the application by passing the following arguments to `rovfetch`